UAL-RE/data-viz-challenge/cfp.md

 + A statement of intent, in 2 pages or less, that addresses
     1. the technical skill that you would like to pursue through self-directed learning as a member of the cohort,
-    2. how this skill applies to your research trajectory, and
+    2. how this skill applies to your research trajectory,
-    3. your interest and willingness to design and deliver public workshops that are open to the UA community.
+    3. your interest and willingness to design and deliver public workshops that are open to the UA community, and
+    4. what diverse perspectives or representation you would contribute to the cohort.
 + A current C.V.
 + Contact information for two references, at least one in your academic program